LeelaParhyar/Object-Detection-Comparison-between-YOLOv3-and-Faster-R-CNN-on-PSU-Car-Dataset-Arial-Images-/README.md

-# Object Detection Comparision between YOLOv3
+# Object Detection Comparision between YOLOv3 and Faster RCNN

-This project compares two object detection models—YOLOv3 and Faster R-CNN—on the PSU Car Dataset containing aerial images.
+This project compares two object detection models YOLOv3 and Faster R-CNN on the PSU Car Dataset containing aerial images.
 The goal is to evaluate accuracy, speed, and robustness in detecting cars under challenging visual conditions.

 ## Motivation.